 But that was just the beginning.

-In honor of turning 23, I traveled 5 years back in time to ask myself what it was I would tell my 18 year old self,
+In honor of turning 23, I traveled 5 years back in time to ask myself what I wish I knew at 18,

 Here’s what I came up with: